matthewearl/matthewearl.github.io/_posts/2021-06-16-quake-blender.md

 ## Importance sampling

-When Blender wishes to work out how well a point is illuminated, it (by default) randomly samples from all light sources in the scene and averages the contribution from each light source.
-For most levels, there are way more light sources in the scene than are visible at any given time.
+When Blender wishes to work out how well a point is illuminated, it (by default) randomly samples from all light sources in the scene, and averages the contribution from each light source.
+For most levels, there are far more light sources in the scene than are visible at any given time.
 This means that the contribution from most light sources is zero, and so the result is highly noisy, depending on whether a visible light happened to be sampled.

-To illustrate this idea, let's say there are 100 lights in our scene, each one a single square in the below 10x10 grid.
+To illustrate this idea, say there are 100 lights in our scene, each one a single square in the below 10x10 grid.
 The camera's location is shown as the green cross.
 Ignore the red box for now (we will come onto that later).
 For a particular point that our camera can see, the contribution of each light is